FarshadGhanbari/FarshadGhanbari/README.md

 Hi, I'm Farshad — a Full-Stack Developer & System Architect with a passion for crafting efficient, scalable systems and applications.
-With over a decade of experience, I specialize in:
+With over a decade of experience, I specialize in the following areas:

 🚀 Tech Stack:
 Frontend: Vue, React, TailwindCSS, Inertia, Nuxt, Next